The Kaleidoscope Team

 Melissa Forde: Project Director

-Melissa Forde is the Director of The Kaleidoscope Project, a community initiative that generates attention to and action around the critically important role healthy places and spaces play in social and emotional development of children and families.
-The Kaleidoscope Project works collaboratively to enhance the location and impact of places and spaces so that all children grow up nurtured by a positive, supportive environment, and become adults who benefit from and contribute to healthy communities.
+Melissa Forde serves as the Project Director of The Kaleidoscope Project, a community initiative dedicated to advancing the role of healthy places and spaces in supporting the social and emotional development of children and families.
+Under her leadership, the project works collaboratively to strengthen environments where children grow, ensuring they are nurtured by positive supports and prepared to become adults who contribute to thriving communities.

 • Earl Callair: Advocacy & Communications Director

-Earl also serves as an Associate and Youth Minister at Covenant Life Fellowship church and works with community partners to help them understand their place in the kingdom and the community.
+In addition to his professional work, Earl serves as Associate and Youth Minister at Covenant Life Fellowship Church, partnering with community leaders to help individuals embrace their role in both the Kingdom and the community.

-Earl is a graduate of Benedict College and University of Phoenix with and B.A. degree in computer science information technology.
-He has also studied at Apex School of theology and Moody Bible college.
-Min.
-Earl was ordained and licensed in 2003.
+Earl is a graduate of Benedict College and the University of Phoenix, where he earned a B.A. in Computer Science and Information Technology.
+He has also pursued theological studies at Apex School of Theology and Moody Bible College.

 Kaleidoscope Advocacy Council